Positives

 Conclusion

-So overall, I would have liked to have gotten more time on it and compared in a wide variety of conditions like I do with most boards.
-What I got I liked though.
+Overall, I would have liked to have spent more time on it and compared it in a wide variety of conditions, like I do with most boards.
+What I got, though, I liked.
+I bought

 Lib Tech Lib Rig Specs